-One of the most important factors to ensuing campus safety and security is clean, well maintained, and well lit buildings and grounds.
+One of the most important factors to ensuring campus safety and security is clean, wellmaintained, and well-lit buildings and grounds.
 Mesalands Community College strives to achieve this.
-If at any time you observe something that poses a health or safety risk, please dial extension 175 during normal work hours and extension 161 between normal business hours to report any maintenance needed.
+If at any time you observe something that poses a health or safety risk, please dial extension 175 during normal work hours and extension 161 after normal business hours to report any maintenance needed.